Change of vehicle ownership

 Any change of ownership must be recorded on the National Vehicle and Driver File (NVDF).

-This vehicle ownership register can also be very helpful to the owner as well, especially in the event that the vehicle has been recalled by the manufacturer, in which event they will endeavor to contact all registered owners with the assistance of data from the NVDF.
-Therefore, it is important that ownership and name and address details are up to date so owners can be notified promptly.
+This vehicle ownership register can also be very helpful to the owner as well, especially in the event that the vehicle has been recalled by the manufacturer, in which event they will endeavour to contact all registered owners with the assistance of data from the NVDF.
+Therefore, it is important that owners and name and address details are up to date so owners can be notified promptly.

-Both the sellers and buyers of vehicles are bound by certain obligations to comply with the procedures for notification of vehicle ownership and there are penalties, upon conviction, for non compliance.
+Both the sellers and buyers of vehicles are bound by certain obligations to comply with the procedures for notification of vehicle ownership and there are penalties, upon conviction, for non-compliance.